suryanshx25/suryanshx25/README.md

 - 👋 Hi, I’m Suryansh Singh
-- 👀 I’m interested in Data Science
+- 👀 Data Science
-- 🌱 Currently practicing Machine Learning
+- 🌱 practicing MLOps
 - 💞️ Not yet for collaborations
 - 📫 How to reach me ...
 E-Mail - suryanshx25@gmail.com